grokkingnix/create-lxc/README.md

 # Easily create unprivileged Linux containers in Slackware

-Check the post that covers using Slackware based Linux containers for more details on the individual steps.
+Check the [post](https://nixing.mx/posts/unprivileged-containers-in-slackware-15.html) that covers using Slackware based Linux containers for more details on the individual steps

 Once you have the container host ready, check the script's help message by running it without parameters: